 Late Fees, Credit Score, Refinancing; a Late Payment Affects It All

 It's so important to set yourself up with a competitive mortgage.
-Being realistic about how much house you can afford helps ensure you can handle your monthly installments, so when it comes time to house hunt, be sure you have - and stick to - a set budget.
+Being realistic about how much house you can afford helps ensure that you can handle your monthly installments.
+So when it comes time to house hunt, be sure you have—and stick to—a budget.

 Trouble paying your mortgage?
 You're not alone.

 Because unexpected life changes do happen, like the loss of income due to a global pandemic, it's natural that some people are late when it comes to paying their mortgage.
 But what happens when you're late with your payment during times in which there isn't any assistance available for homeowners?

 Here, we break down the true cost of late mortgage payments.Get Free Quotes

 The second you realize you're going to be late on your mortgage payment, call your lender.
 They may have options for you to explore that you haven't thought of or may be willing to make alternative arrangements for you based on your special circumstances.
 You won't know unless you ask, and when it comes to your home, you want to have open lines of communication with your lender.

 Utilize Your Mortgage Grace Period